 - 1. Extend the bed extender. - 2.
-Pull the round knobs on each side of the extender to unlock it.
+Pull the lever on each side of the bed extender to unlock it.

-Make sure the locking clip screws are loose before removing the extender.
+Make sure the locking clip screws are loose before removing the bed extender.

-3. Press the locking clips below the middle bar on each side and lift the extender out of the bed.
+3. Press the locking clips below the middle bar and lift the bed extender out of the channels on the "D" pillar.